difference between formal and informal education

 Structure Structured and regulated by the institution, with a set curriculum, standards, and assessments.
 Unstructured, with no fixed curriculum or assessment, but learning occurs through natural experiences or through learning opportunities available.

-See also difference between municipal corporation and municipality
+See also difference between sales promotion and advertising

 “`